Recent Plan Changes

 Last Approved Changes

 Reduces or eliminates the 36-month employment requirement for purchases of periods of reduced pay, subject to changes to the Income Tax Regulations.
+The amendment passed by the SC Board on June 24, 2020 placed OMERS in a position to seamlessly adapt to the changes in the employment requirement under the Income Tax Regulations.
 On July 2, 2020 the Department of Finance released draft regulations that set aside the 36-month employment requirement for periods of reduced pay in 2020.
-The amendment passed by the SC Board on June 24, 2020 placed OMERS in a position to seamlessly adapt to the change in the employment requirement under the Income Tax Regulations.
-Now members are eligible to purchase periods of reduced pay in 2020 without consideration to the 36-month employment requirement.
+The Department of Finance subsequently extended these draft regulations to set aside this requirement for the 2021 year on May 20, 2021.
+The draft regulations have now come into force.
+Now members are eligible to purchase periods of reduced pay in 2020 and 2021 without consideration to the 36-month employment requirement.

 Removes the current eligibility requirement for non-full-time employees to join the Plan so that all non-full-time employees may elect to join the Plan at any time.
 Enrolment in the Plan would take effect on the first day of the month after the employee’s election is received and would remain in place as long as the member continues working with their current employer.